Shambhala Training: Elements of Bön, Taoism, and Confucianism

 To a lesser extent, Trungpa Rinpoche incorporated other elements into Shambhala tradition.
 From the Bön religion, the lhasang ceremony is performed; other elements of shamanism play a role.
 From Confucianism comes a framework of heaven, earth, and man for understanding the proper relationship between different elements of compositions of all kinds.
 From Taoism comes the use of feng shui and other incorporations.

 Dorje Kasung

-The Dorje Kasung is a paramilitary group that was formed by Chogyam Trungpa Rinpoche to provide security services, provide driving and personal assistance to the teachers, and address any issues of conflict or health that arise in the community.
+The Dorje Kasung is a paramilitary group that was formed by Chögyam Trungpa Rinpoche to provide security services, provide driving and personal assistance to the teachers, and address any issues of conflict or health that arise in the community.
 The training and model of the Dorje Kasung are based on military forms, such as hierarchy, uniforms, and drills.
 After the reports of misconduct became public, sixteen senior-level Kasung released a statement with their own reports of witnessing abuse while in their roles.

 The organization's stated purpose for utilizing the military format is not to propagate war, but "to take advantage of the discipline and energy of military forms to embody and communicate compassion."